Dewil History, Family Crest & Coats of Arms

 Early History of the Dewil family

-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Dewil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dewil research.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Dewil History in all our PDF Extended History products and printed products wherever possible.

 Dewil Spelling Variations